Social Icons

 Directed by Zack Snyder

-Batman v Superman: Dawn of Justice, is a movie that seem like the action scenes and the explosions were shot first before a story was written to join it all together and in the end the story didn’t work.
+Batman v Superman: Dawn of Justice feels like a movie where the action scenes and explosions were shot first, and then a story was hastily written to tie it all together—except the story didn’t work.

-Sat through this movie expecting to like it regardless of what the critics say, but in the end I felt I have wasted two and a half hours of my life watching a constipated movie.
-Zack Synders had too many ideas and tried to lump it all into this movie and when things didn’t make much sense, explosions and counter explosions were used to fill in the gap.
-Add that disappointment to the immerse special effects and the all too cartoony Jesse Eisnberg’s Lex Luthor portrayal, get ready for: when things weren’t blowing up or buildings being destroyed you are going to be bored.
+I sat through this movie expecting to like it, regardless of what the critics said, but in the end, I felt like I’d wasted two and a half hours of my life on a disjointed mess.
+Zack Snyder had too many ideas and tried to cram them all into this film.
+When things didn’t make sense, explosions and more explosions were used to fill the gaps.
+Add to that disappointment the over-the-top special effects and Jesse Eisenberg’s cartoony portrayal of Lex Luthor, and you’ve got a recipe for boredom whenever things aren’t blowing up or buildings aren’t being destroyed.

-Disney pumped enough money to kick off the Marvel universe, and they are way ahead of DC in the formation of their earth heroes’ league, namely The Avengers.
-Warner Bros and DC realizing they have to catch up slumped everything together in this movie to introduce the characters that would be Justice League.
-In the end it is a good intro to the Justice League but a bad movie all together.
+Disney invested heavily to kick off the Marvel Universe, and they’re way ahead of DC in building their league of Earth’s heroes, The Avengers.
+Warner Bros. and DC, realizing they needed to catch up, threw everything into this movie to introduce the characters that would form the Justice League.
+In the end, it’s a decent setup for the Justice League but a bad movie overall.

-The movie kicks off after the events of Man of Steel (2013), Superman has made waste to the city while trying to save it.
-The law makers are worried about their new found hero and Bruce Wayne is not having an out of control alien on the loose without a leash.
-Lex too feels a need to put the man of steel in his place and in the end we have an all macho man showdown.
+The movie kicks off after the events of Man of Steel (2013), where Superman’s battle to save the city left it in ruins.
+Lawmakers are worried about their newfound hero, and Bruce Wayne isn’t comfortable with an out-of-control alien running loose without a leash.
+Lex Luthor also feels the need to put the Man of Steel in his place, leading to an all-out macho showdown.

-And if you are eager to see the fight between our two heroes, you will have to wait and endure long political brouhaha and our leads trying to discover themselves before it finally gets off.
+If you’re eager to see the fight between Batman and Superman, you’ll have to endure long political debates and the leads “discovering themselves” before it finally happens.

-The best thing in this movie is not Batman or Superman it was the introduction of Wonder Woman, the three of them on screen at a time was what we looked forward to, (thanks to the trailers) and it was not great a sight, but ok.
+The best part of this movie isn’t Batman or Superman—it’s the introduction of Wonder Woman.
+The three of them on screen together was what we looked forward to (thanks to the trailers), and while it wasn’t amazing, it was okay.

-This movie is a total waste of your time and a disappointment to its huge budget.
+Overall, this movie is a total waste of time and a disappointment given its massive budget.